konsumer/wokka/README.md

 ## Targets

 Targets make it easier to remember the syntax.
 You don't have to rememebr the URLs of your [couchdb][couchdb]s.
-They are optional, but save me lots of time/mistakes.
+They are optional, but save me lots of time/mistakes, I'm sure.

 Edit your projects .wokka.json to look like this: